 What do dark spots look like?

-Not all of these spots are created equal.
-They commonly vary in size, from simple sun spots to large patches of discoloration, and color, ranging in shades of light brown to black.
-And while typically found on sun-exposed areas like the face, backs of the hands, décolletage, and forearms, dark spots can develop on any part of the skin.
+Dark spots commonly vary in size – from simple sun spots to large patches of discoloration – and color – ranging in shades of light brown to black.
+While they usually appear in sun-exposed areas like the face, neck, backs of the hands, and forearms, dark spots can actually develop on any part of the skin.

 What causes dark spots on skin?

-When the pigment-producing cells (melanocytes) in the skin start to overproduce melanin, this can lead to the formation of uneven pigmentation or dark spots on the skin.
+When the pigment-producing skin cells, melanocytes, start to overproduce melanin, this can lead to the formation of uneven pigmentation or hyperpigmented areas in the skin.
 But what triggers this process?
 When you spend time in the sun unprotected, your skin produces more melanin to try to protect itself from the damaging rays – resulting in a toasty tan or sensitive sunburn.

 So, it makes sense that you might notice more dark spots during summer or early fall if you’ve been soaking up the rays at the beach or relaxing by the pool.
 While typically harmless, they aren’t always welcome aesthetically.
-And of course, you should regularly visit your dermatologist and inform them of any changes in your skin, including size, color, or the number of dark spots.
+And of course, make sure to regularly visit your dermatologist and inform them of any changes in your skin, including size, color, or quantity of dark spots.

-But is the sun the only culprit?
+But is the sun the only cause?
 Spoiler: there’s more to it than that.
-Age, genetics, hormones (such as in pregnancy), free radical damage from pollution and tobacco, and other factors such as underlying conditions, or types of medication can also cause skin discoloration.
+Age, genetics, hormones (such as in pregnancy), free radical damage from pollution or tobacco, or different types of medication can also cause uneven pigmentation.

-While in-clinic treatments are an option, there are just as many ways that dark spots can be tackled at home, too!
 Targeted products can help to correct the visible signs of premature skin aging, including the formation of dark spots and uneven pigmentation.
 So, which are the topical superstar ingredients to include in your skin care routine for hyperpigmentation?

 A life-long skincare bestie, vitamin C is a powerful antioxidant with the ability to neutralize free radicals – from both pollution and UV rays.
 What’s most interesting about vitamin C, though, in the treatment of dark spots, is that it can help even skin tone and brighten the skin.

-Even harder working than it is difficult to pronounce, this essential helps to restore and even skin tone.
+Easier read than said, right?
+These ingredients help to restore and even skin tone.
 Niacinamide has many remarkable properties, especially when it comes to powerfully fighting discoloration at the surface of the skin.
 When combined with tranexamic acid, a synthetic amino acid derived from lysine which specifically targets sun spots, the pigment-correcting effect is more powerful.

 Sunscreen should be applied as part of your morning skincare routine, as the last step before makeup (if you wear it), 15 minutes before sun exposure.
 Remember to re-apply for every two hours of exposure, and more frequently if you’re exercising outdoors or enjoying a day at the beach.